Persistent low income

 Household incomes are adjusted (or ‘equivalised’) to take into account the number of adults and children who live there.

 There is large regional variation in ethnic minority populations.
-There is also regional variation in housing costs.
-This may mean that some households have bigger differences in their income before and after housing costs than others.
+Some ethnic minorities are clustered in areas with high housing costs, whereas other ethnic groups are clustered in areas with lower housing costs.
+As a result some households may have bigger differences in their income before and after housing costs than others.

 The figures on this page are based on survey data.